 The result of a silent motor and compressor, however, is unheard of (quite literally).
 You can run the low program at 47 dBa, the mid-program at 50 dBa, and the high program at 53 dBa.
 The sleep mode will run at 44 dBa.
 In short, it’s the LG’s best portable air conditioner that breaks all the quietness records.

 Highest Dehumidification Levels

-In the summer, the humidity inside the house or apartment can skyrocket from standard 30% to even above 90%.
-That’s why all portable air conditioners have a dehumidification function; some better than others, to be honest.
+In the summer, the humidity inside the house or apartment can skyrocket from a standard 30% to even above 90%.
+That’s why all portable air conditioners have a dehumidification function; some are better than others, to be honest.

 LG’s LP1419IVSM is the dehumidification champion.
 Being the best portable air conditioner removes the moisture from inside air at a rate of 6.7 pints per hour.
 For comparison: No other portable air conditioner can handle anything over 5 pints per hour.

 Overwhelmingly The Best LG Portable Air Conditioner